-Central Penn offers off-site degree completion opportunities for students who are unable to attend the Summerdale location.
-Degree completion requirements may vary for students who are transferring from an institution who has an agreement in place with Central Penn.
+^{}Central Penn College offers off-site degree completion opportunities.
+Degree completion requirements may vary for students who are transferring from an institution who has an articulation agreement in place with the college.
 Admissions counselors are available to discuss degree completion options.
+To see if a program is offered at main campus, a degree completion center, or online, please visit centralpenn.edu/programs.